Start Command (Team Foundation Build)

 Command-line arguments to pass to MSBuild.

 Optional.
 Specifies the directory where the build process occurs.
 It can be abbreviated as /d.
 By default, the build directory specified in the build definition is used.

-When you select the build directory, make sure that the build space is sufficient because insufficient space will lead to canceled builds.
+When selecting the build directory, be sure there is sufficient space to build because insufficient space will lead to cancelled builds.

 Optional.
-Specifies the files that you want to get from version control.
+Specifies the files to get from version control.

 Optional.
-Specifies the custom version of files that you want to get if you specify the value of /getoption as Custom.
+Specifies the custom version of files to get if the value of /getoption is specified as Custom.